mmolari/nanopore-basecalling/README.md

 - `reads_fld` is the folder containing the reads for every barcode, saved as `barcodeXX.fastq.gz`.
 - `param_file` is the `.tsv` file containing info on the link between each barcode and the corresponding experimental conditions.
 - `archive_fld` is the `experiments` archive folder.
 The script will take care of creating sub-folders with the name of the experiments, where link to the reads are stored.
 These are named as `<date>_<research_group>_<experiment_id>`, where the last two parts are extracted from the parameter file, and the date is the date of first archiviation.
+The optional arguments are:
+- if `--overwrite` is specified then barcodes that are already present in the experiment folders are removed and substituted.
+- if `--only_barcodes 3 5 7` is specified then only samples corresponding to barcodes 3,5,7 are archived.

 Upon successful completion the script also updates an `archive_log.txt` file in the `--archive_fld` directory, with a list of archived barcodes.